AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- Mandatory Access Control (MAC): Grants access to information and systems based on the SENSITIVITY level of the resource and the user. e.g., Bob has top-secret access, Alice doesn't.
 Bob can't grant Alice access like he'd be able to do with DAC.
 	- Permission Based Access Control (PBAC): Uses permissions like Read / Write / Create / Update / Delete / Print / Reboot / Etc

+- ** Chapter 5 - Common Pitfalls **
+- OWASP Top Ten is handy for learning.
+They have a few projects like the ZAP proxy and P

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?